-Our MA in Medieval History will enable you to explore new approaches to the history of medieval Britain and Europe.
+Our MA in Medieval History will enable you to explore new approaches to the history of medieval Britain, Europe and beyond.
 You will have a chance to acquire new knowledge, as well as to develop valuable skills alongside extensive training in research technique and methodology.

-Studying Medieval History in York will give you an unparalleled opportunity to get acquainted with rich local resources, including manuscripts, documents, coins, buildings and material culture.
+Studying Medieval History in York will give you an unparalleled opportunity to encounter rich local resources, including manuscripts, documents, buildings and material culture.
 You'll benefit from a wealth of expertise on the medieval period and be challenged to think critically about source material.

-You'll quickly feel part of the lively supportive postgraduate community in the Department of History and the Centre for Medieval Studies.
+You'll quickly feel part of the lively and supportive postgraduate communities in the Department of History and the Centre for Medieval Studies.
 We encourage you to attend seminars, conferences and research training sessions throughout the year.

 Our skills modules are unique to our courses, and will give you practical knowledge of professional research methods.